dcramer/homeline/README.md

 ```

 TODO: Look at ESPHome for some prior art, as it has a lot of configurability and has similar kinds of goals.

+## Credit

+- Whoever did the work to reverse engineer SimpliSafe's API, allowing me to build a POC.
+Most of the work is heavily influenced by https://github.com/bachya/simplisafe-python.

+- Anyone who's shared their opinions on MQTT, how it should work, how it doesn't work, etc.

+- Infinite shitty connected devices with terrible APIs, inspiring me to take the matter into my own hands.